rosali920/neuropointillist/03_making_your_model_script.md

 ```

 Please note that there is currently a bug in which Neuropointillist throws an error if only one output value is stored.
 Check the [github issue](https://github.com/IBIC/neuropointillist/issues/4) for the latest on this bug.
 For now, a simple workaround is to ask for the same output twice, or to ask for more than one output to be returned.

+### Additional troubleshooting
+See **Notes for troubleshooting** in 04_testretest_opendata_tutorial for notes on how to create a small slice of brain mask to test your model on a smaller number of voxels, rather than your full brain mask.